 - 1. Refer to the POWER DISTRIBUTION discussion in Section 4.
-Refer to the remote CPU schematic in Section 6 if it is necessary to make voltage checks at the chip or component level. - 2.
+Refer to the CPU Board functional description in Section 4. - 2.
 If power is functioning properly, the CPU is not operating.
 The CPU requires a clock, a power-up reset, communications from the Controller.
 Refer to the CPU Board functional description in Section 4.